Aliso Viejo, California: History

 The Acjachemen are the Indigenous people of Aliso Viejo, who lived in the area for thousands of years.
 The people established numerous villages along Aliso Creek as well dividing the Acjachemen and the Tongva.
 With the arrival of settlers, the Acjachemen village sites would later become the southern areas of the Moulton Ranch.

-The planned community of Aliso Viejo's original 6,600 acre were once part of the 26,000 acre Moulton Ranch, owned by the Moulton family, who took title in the 1890s to land originally granted to Juan Avila by the Mexican government in 1842.
+The planned community of Aliso Viejo's original 6,600 acre were once part of the 26,000 acre Moulton Ranch, owned by the Moulton family, who took title in the 1890s to Rancho Niguel, originally granted to Juan Avila by the Mexican government in 1842.
 Over the years, portions of the ranch were sold and became Leisure World, Laguna Hills and Laguna Niguel.

 In 1976, the Mission Viejo Company purchased the remaining 6,600 acres to create a new planned community - Aliso Viejo - with a master plan for 20,000 homes for a planned population of 50,000.
 The master plan was approved by the Orange County in 1979, and homes were first offered for sale in March 1982.
 Aliso Viejo's first family moved in that November.
 As part of the project, 2,600 acre were dedicated to Orange County as part of the Aliso and Wood Canyons Wilderness Park, and 800 acre were set aside for local parks, recreation, schools and community facilities.

 The Aliso Viejo Community Association (AVCA) was set up to manage the local parks and community open space.
 It was the first community-wide association of its kind in California and has the unique ability to provide a full range of community services and facilities.

 Aliso Viejo was the first planned community in California to plan a balance between the projected resident work force and the number of projected jobs within its borders.
 Pacific Park, the centrally located 900 acre business park and town center, was expected to ultimately provide more than 22,000 jobs.
 Every home in Aliso Viejo was located within 1+1/2 mi of Pacific Park, to encourage live-and-work opportunities.